 2. Use discrimination training, where helpers observe better and worse behaviors.

-3. Effective training includes having the learner simply “do” the desired behaviors.
+3. Effective training also includes having the trainee “do” the desired behaviors.

 5.2 Focusing on simple agreements with helpers will improve outcomes